-Use the support systems of Minato City and prepare for earthquakes
+Use the support systems of Minato City

 The important thing is to be prepared during normal times.
 Talk often with your family and be prepared for an emergency.
 For inquiries and applications for each document, please contact the Collaboration Project Section of the Azabu Regional City Office or Disaster Prevention Section.